Making an indelible impression with video modeling

 Implement with fidelity and best practices

 - As with social narratives, focus on a specific skill, keep the script simple and make the finished product short and digestible.
-As the director, you can include necessary pauses to enhance learning.

 - Pair the strategy with incentives for positive reinforcement of a newly acquired skill or behavior.